Surveyor Jobs in USA with Visa Sponsorship

 Do surveyors qualify for H-1B visa sponsorship?

-Yes, surveyors qualify for H-1B sponsorship when the position requires a bachelor's degree in surveying, civil engineering, geomatics, or related field.
+Yes, surveyors qualify for H-1B visa sponsorship when the position requires a bachelor's degree in surveying, civil engineering, geomatics, or related field.
 Licensed Professional Surveyors have particularly strong cases since state licensing demonstrates the specialized knowledge USCIS looks for in specialty occupations.

 What degree do I need for surveyor visa sponsorship?